nervosnetwork/rfcs/rfcs/0000-block-sync-protocol/en/README.md

 The graph above instructs the process of connecting headers.
 After a round of connecting headers, nodes are supposed to keep up-to-date using new block notification.

 Take Alice and Bob above as an example, firstly Alice samples blocks from her Best Header Chain and sent the hashes to Bob.
 The basic principle of sampling is that later blocks are more possible to be selected than early blocks.
-For example, choose latest 10 blocks from the chain, then sample other blocks backwards with 2's exponential increased intervals, a.k.a, 2, 4, 8, and etc. The sample block hash list is called a Locator.
+For example, choose latest 10 blocks from the chain, then sample other blocks backwards with 2's exponential increased intervals, a.k.a, 2, 4, 8, and etc. The list of hashes of the sampled blocks is called a Locator.
 In the following figure, the undimmed blocks are sampled.
 The genesis block should be always in the Locator.

 ![](../images/locator.jpg)